 - Aromatase inhibitors, such as letrozole and anastrozole

 Some doctors report that some patients with gynecomastia may benefit from testosterone treatments if they have a low hormone level.
+There is a relationship between a luteinizing hormone and gynecomastia.
 Also, danazol, which is a synthetic type of testosterone that reduces estrogen production, can be helpful.
 Liposuction in some cases can reduce fatty deposits.